This is the multi-page printable view of this section. Click here to print.

 func (r *Recorder) RecordRequest(method, path string, status int, duration time.Duration)

-// app package uses the interface without knowing how it works inside
+The app package calls RecordRequest without knowing how the recorder works inside.

 Standalone Packages